The Art Page

 Dear Betty,

 Whenever I look into the archives here at Cotchford House (my home), I am always surprised at what I find.
-I go downstairs, looking for the Horizon Magazine with the 1979 story on Clyfford Still in order to xerox the story for you and, I find that I have an extra copy.
+I go downstairs, looking for the Horizon Magazine with the 1979 story on Clyfford Still in order to xerox the story for you and I find that I have an extra copy.
 Lucky you.
 So, enjoy.

 It looks like I picked up the extra copy of the mag for 25 cent$ (at a thrift shop, I would guess).
 Glancing at the subscription mailing label, I think how amusing it is that it once belonged to Burleigh ( pron: BUR LEE) Henry, who was vice principal at my ol' alma-mater, North Park Collegiate, in Brantford, Ontario.
 I note that it looks like, besides the fact that B. Henry lived on what is quite a nice street, he must have been hipper than I realized in the old days!
 He had a subscription to Horizon?!

-At first, the administration were shaking in their boots, worrying that the new wave of elected kids were overly influenced by Jerry Rubin, Huey Lewis and The Chicago Seven and, Germaine Greer etc. Me and, my newly elected colleagues knew that these ol' dudes were alarmed.
+At first the administration were shaking in their boots, worrying that the new wave of elected kids were overly influenced by Jerry Rubin, Huey Lewis and The Chicago Seven and, Germaine Greer etc. Me and my newly elected colleagues knew that these ol' dudes were alarmed.
 That gave us a distinct advantage.
-We did not want to burn the school and/or steal their books but, we knew that they had some arcane rules that we wanted them to reconsider.
+We did not want to burn the school and/or steal their books, but we knew that they had some arcane rules that we wanted them to reconsider.

 In 1971 at North Park Collegiate, the freaks had taken over from the frats.
 However, by the end of the term, B. Henry and, the two other principals were literally telling me how proud they were of what my lil' group of political, thinking characters had accomplished.
-We changed the constitution of the school and, the staff of the high school came to realize that, we actually had some grey matter.
+We changed the constitution of the school and the staff of the high school came to realize that, we actually had some grey matter.
 We weren't there to follow the hilarious doctrine that Jerry Rubin put across in "Steal This Book".
 We turned out to be much more sensible than they all thought.
 At the end of my year, I asked the 3 principals (including B. Henry) to sign my yearbook, much to their surprise.
-I respected them and, they respected me, at the finish up.
+I respected them and they respected me at the finish up.
 They all signed with nice comments.

 Funny, how an address label can bring back a flood of memories.

 At the same time ( circa 1971-1972 ), I put the school's art teacher on his ear.
-I already knew that I was one of the few kids at NPC that was quite likely to continue with visual art in some way and, he did not have a clue how much I loved working with paint.
-Mr. Fletcher had virtually no painting talent himself and, I think that he wanted to be teaching math or anything else.
+I already knew that I was one of the few kids at NPC that was quite likely to continue with visual art in some way, and he did not have a clue how much I loved working with paint.
+Mr. Fletcher had virtually no painting talent himself, and I think that he wanted to be teaching math or anything else.
 Early that year of my Grade 13, he told us that the next project was to do a painting.
 OK.
 HuH?
-He gave us absolutely no direction, except to tell us who in our beloved, lunch bucket Brantford, Ontario (I now call it Gretzkyville) sold oil paints and, acrylic paints and, then the F man told us to use whichever we wanted.
-I asked what we were supposed to paint for said project and, he said, whatever you want.
+He gave us absolutely no direction, except to tell us who in our beloved, lunch bucket Brantford, Ontario (I now call it Gretzkyville) sold oil paints and, acrylic paints, and then the F man told us to use whichever we wanted.
+I asked what we were supposed to paint for said project, and he said, whatever you want.

-On a project deadline day, Fletcher would call out all the names of your classmates in alphabetical order, asking each of you all to bring your thing up to the front and, show it to him and, he would then jot down a mark (from 3 10?) in his ledger, while adding either few or, else absolutely no comments of his own.
+On a project deadline day, Fletcher would call out all the names of your classmates in alphabetical order, asking each of you all to bring your thing up to the front, and show it to him and, he would then jot down a mark (from 3 to 10?) in his ledger, while adding either few or, else absolutely no comments of his own.
 On this particular deadline day, I knew for a fact that no one else in the class had the project completed.

 Oil on panel